SafeTrans: LLM-assisted Transpilation from C to Rust

 Many of the software systems used by enterprises and individual users rely on huge legacy C/C++ code bases.
 Migration to memory-safe languages will be a slow and tedious task if not (at least partially) automated.
 Rust is the strongest contender for a memory-safe ``systems'' language with acceptable runtime overhead, and major projects have started distributing some components written in Rust, or at least have introduced tooling support for integrating Rust code in existing C/C++ code bases (e.g., Firefox, Chrome, Linux, Windows).
 Automating the translation of \emph{existing} C code into Rust, however, is challenging due to substantial syntactic and semantic disparities between the two languages, particularly concerning memory management and ownership.

 Initial attempts to this problem adopted rule-based translation approaches~\cite{immunant2022c2rust, crown, hong2023concrat, hong2024tag, safer-rust}.
-These techniques can scale to large programs and produce functionally equivalent code, but struggle with generating idiomatic code, which is harder to maintain.
-More importantly, the majority of the translated code is wrapped in \texttt{unsafe} blocks (Rust's way of allowing developers to bypass its safety guarantees), which defeats the purpose of translation from a security perspective.
-To address the limitations of rule-based methods, learning-based transpilers have been proposed, which convert code translation into a neural machine translation problem~\cite{chen2018tree, lachaux2020unsupervised, roziere2021leveraging, szafraniec2022code}.
-These techniques offer improvements over traditional program analysis methods, but bring new challenges, such as the high amount of resources required for training, and the scarcity of functionally equivalent program pairs in source and target languages like C and Rust, respectively.
+These methods scale to large programs and yield functionally equivalent code, but often fail to produce idiomatic and safe Rust, undermining their security benefits.